Applesauce Weather

 Helen Frost

-Helen Frost is the author of six previous books illustrated with Rick Lieder's nature photography: Step Gently Out, Sweep Up the Sun, Among a Thousand Fireflies, Wake Up!, Hello, I'm Here!, and Wait--and See.
-She is also the author of the middle-grade novel in poems Applesauce Weather as well as several other novels in verse for young adults.
-Her books have received many awards and honors.
-She lives in Fort Wayne, Indiana.
+Helen Frost is the author of Step Gently Out, Sweep Up the Sun, Among a Thousand Fireflies, and Wake Up!
+She is also the author of the novel in poems Applesauce Weather and many other award-winning books for children and young adults.
+Helen Frost lives in Indiana.

 Classification